Pttn/rieMiner/README.md

 ## Compile this program

-Compilation should work fine for the systems below.
-If not, you are welcomed to report issues, however do not make reports when using an old OS.
+rieMiner should be compilable on recent Linuxes.
+Building on another system is not supported, and Debian 11 Amd64 is our reference OS.
+It should be used for cross compiling in order to generate binaries for other systems, that can be distributed.
+If you don't have Debian 11, you can install it in a virtual machine, as Dual Boot, or in a spare machine.

-### Debian/Ubuntu
+### Native building on Debian/Ubuntu

+Here is how to build rieMiner to run it directly on the same computer.
+Libraries are dynamically linked and G++ optimizes the build for your CPU, though this does actually not affect performance much.

-You can compile this C++ program with g++, as, m4 and make, install them if needed.
-Then, get if needed the following dependencies:
+You will need g++, as, m4, make, and the following dependencies:

 * [GMP](https://gmplib.org/)
 * [libSSL](https://www.openssl.org/)
 * [cURL](https://curl.haxx.se/)
 * [NLohmann Json](https://json.nlohmann.me/)

-On a recent enough Debian or Ubuntu, you can easily install these by doing as root:
+On a recent enough Debian or Ubuntu, you can easily install these if needed by doing as root:

 ```bash
 apt install g++ make m4 git libgmp-dev libssl-dev libcurl4-openssl-dev nlohmann-json3-dev